Russoboy/CHAT-GPT-CLONE-TWO/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Note: It’s currently down due to “Insufficient Credit” — thanks to some payment hiccups.

+The Fix?
+- Just hop onto [OpenRouter.com](https://openrouter.ai/) , search for the DeepSeek API endpoint, and grab your own API key 🔑 to get it back in action.
+- Despite the glitch, I’m super proud of how far this little side project has come